All Saints, Winthorpe

 The church of All Saints was rebuilt in 1886-8 in place of the old building, which had fallen into disrepair.
 The foundation stone was laid on All Saints Day 1886 by Sir Henry Bromley of Stoke Hall.
 The new church was paid for solely by the rector at the time, the Revd Edward Handley.
 There are a few remnants of the previous church remaining, i.e. in the churchyard, an oval stone plaque and pinnacle; inside the church, a ceiling boss, a door lock & key, several monuments, royal arms and three of the six bells.

-Services are held on two or three Sundays every month, and on the third Thursday morning.
+Services are held on two or three Sundays every month.
 We have an active band of bell-ringers who practice every Thursday evening (new members are always welcome).
 The church is sometimes used for meetings, concerts and other events such as flower festivals and the annual "Ride & Stride".
 The church is very much part of the community and contributes to charitable causes.
 There is a primary school in the village which uses the church for its own services every year.